elmarvr/resume-v3/content/en/experience/rain-interactive.md

 Rain Interactive builds custom websites and digital experiences for international clients entering the Japanese market.

 - Build and maintain fast, responsive websites using Nuxt and Astro.
-- Improved SEO and performance through Lighthouse optimizations and smart technical tweaks.
+- Improve SEO and performance through Lighthouse optimizations and smart technical tweaks.
 - Work with various CMSs, processing and displaying content in flexible, scalable ways.
 - Manage hosting and deployment, ensuring reliable and smooth site launches.
 - Collaborate with a small international team to deliver high-quality digital experiences.